-Choosing appropriate components is crucial to building a drone with desired specifications
+Choosing appropriate components is crucial for designing Drones with desired specifications

 Unmanned aerial vehicles (UAVs), commonly known as drones, with their ability to access remote locations, have quickly progressed from military to numerous non-military sectors (such as in aerial or video photography).
 Drones can be customised for such specific applications as high-temperature resistance to act as first responders in case of a fire.

 In this article, we discuss some useful pointers that could help you save time and decrease cost if you are planning to build a custom UAV of your own.

 Educating yourself is of foremost importance, especially if you want to reduce your chances of redesigning.
 This includes learning how flying becomes possible, different associated terminologies, and what impact do various components, centre of gravity and weight have on flight of the drone.
 Besides, many drone development platforms and kits are also available commercially to assist you.